What are weather graphics?

 1. General weather graphics

-General TV weather graphics are often used to convey general forecast information to viewers, whether on a local, state or national level.
+General TV weather graphics are often used to convey forecast information to viewers, whether at the local, state, or national level.

 2. Chance of precipitation